austincloudguru/docker-terratest/README.md

 # docker-terratest
 [![CI](https://github.com/austincloudguru/docker-terratest/workflows/CI/badge.svg?event=push)](https://github.com/austincloudguru/docker-terratest/actions?query=workflow%3ACI)

-This repo containes a docker image used to test Terraform resources with Terratest.
+This repo contains a docker image used to test Terraform resources with Terratest.
+The container is run with the `user` terratest, uid = 1000 so that any terraform related files are not created as root.

 GoLang Version: 1.16.5
 Terraform Version: 1.0.0